 The data and/or calculation used for producing graphical charts and tables should be separately submitted as well.
 For example, if charts/figures were generated in MS Excel, the access to the original data used for their producing should be allowed.

-The title of a table/figure (10pt font, centered) should be placed above the table/figure.
+The title of a table should be placed above the table, and the title of a figure below the figure (10pt font, centred).
 The table/figure legends should provide information on the applied statistical procedures.
 The legend of a table/figure including data source(s) should be placed beneath the table/figure while notes, if exist, should follow in the next line (8pt font, left justified).
 Referencing to the figures/tables in the text of the manuscript should follow the numbering of the graphs/tables (for example, in Table 1) instead of the position in the text (for example, in the above table).

 Please do not:

 - Supply files that are optimized for screen use (e.g., GIF, BMP, PICT, WPG); these typically have a low number of pixels and limited set of colors;

 - Supply files that are too low in resolution (below 300dpi);

 - Submit graphics that are disproportionately large for the content.

 Extended summary in English should follow the structure of the manuscript but it must be longer (2,000-3,000 characters without spaces), representing a short version of the paper; it should be placed after the list of references or a list of tables and figures (if exists).
 Editorial staff will translate the extended summary and keywords into Serbian upon the acceptance of the paper.

 Published by Institute of Social Sciences - Demographic Research Centre under a Creative Commons Attribution-NonCommercial 4.0